How Much Does Homeowners Insurance Cost in New York?

 Farmers Insurance covers expensive goods if there is theft or fire.
 But accidental damage is not covered.

-Still, Farmers do offer riders to cover that Cindy Sherman still shot and the deductible is left to you.
-Just be sure you have proof of purchase, as Farmers need from you a receipt or an appraisal for each and every item you wish to insure.
+Still, Farmers offer riders to cover that Cindy Sherman still shot, and the deductible is left to you.
+Just be sure you have proof of purchase, as Farmers need a receipt or an appraisal for every item you wish to insure.

 How is Farmers Insurance Rated?